How to Become a Notary in Indiana

 - Complete the remote notarization course and achieve a passing score on the remote notary examination.

-- Pay a nonrefundable application fee of $100.
+- Pay a nonrefundable fee of $100.

 How do I update my address on my Indiana notary commission?